 If you’re curious about the kitchen tools and accessories that were greatly popular back then, the gelatine container mold is probably one of the most staple ones during that decade.
 It was a basic kitchen accessory present in every household, but teenagers today would surely be baffled by the thought of gelatine cakes containing suspended fruit, nuts and marshmallows.

 Reality is that there are just so many other gadgets and tools that existed in the 1950s that you won’t be able to find today.
-Other kitchen tools such as handheld ice cream sandwich makers, pot strainers and crude-looking meat tenderizers are already way past of their time and are nowhere to be found today.
-Even if you go searching for these in vintage shops and antique stores, the chances of you finding one are likely very low.
+Other kitchen tools such as handheld ice cream sandwich makers, pot strainers, and crude-looking meat tenderizers are already way past of their time and are nowhere to be found today.
+Even if you go searching for these in vintage shops and antique stores, the chances of you finding one are likely very small.